 Interview with Greg DeHart and Irene Taylor Brodsky

-GREG DEHART: The counselors there have a very direct language there -- like Irene said, they call a spade a spade.
-They understand that.
+Greg DeHart: They understand that.
 Many of these kids have already been in grief counseling in smaller groups, so they kind of know the lingo.
 It’s also using your intuition.
 Am I okay shooting this right now?
 It’s a very human thing.
-That’s a big part of being a documentary filmmaker -- you have to understand the human dynamic.
+That’s a big part of being a documentary filmmaker — you have to understand the human dynamic.